moleculerjs/moleculer/README.md

 # Metrics
 Moleculer has a metrics function.
 You can turn on in [broker options](#constructor-options) with `metrics: true` property.
-If enabled, the broker emits metrics events in every `metricsNodeTime`.
+If enabled, the broker emits metrics events in every `metricsSendInterval`.

 ##  Health info
 Broker emits a global event as `metrics.node.health` with health info of node.